Veneration: Christianity

-Latria, dulia, and hyperdulia
+Latria, hyperdulia, protodulia and dulia

 Christian theologians have long adopted the terms latria for the type of worship due to God alone, and dulia and proskynesis for the veneration given to angels, saints, relics and icons.

-Catholic and Eastern Orthodox theologies also include the term hyperdulia for the types of veneration specifically paid to Mary.
-The Catholic theologian Thomas Aquinas specifies that hyperdulia is the same type of veneration as dulia, only given in a greater degree; both remain distinct from latria.
+Catholic and Eastern Orthodox theologies also include the term hyperdulia, paid to the Virgin Mary.
+Some theologians introduced another term for her bridegroom, Saint Joseph, called protodulia, but this distinction has not been as generally adopted into the terminology as hyperdulia.
+The Doctor of the Church Thomas Aquinas specifies that hyperdulia is the same type of veneration as dulia, only given in a greater degree; both remain distinct from latria.